Ronnen and Martin provide a detailed insight and review of the latest on Private Equity in Luxembourg during an interview with Lexology.

 Since a consistent approach by each country’s tax system does not exist, when it comes to debt the lending country might treat what is legally a debt as equity, and the borrower may treat it as debt.
 This means that interest is treated as interest by the borrower, which is generally tax deductible, but the lender may treat it as an equity return, resulting in a more beneficial tax treatment.

-These new rules mean that a lot more work needs to go into assessing whether there is an unintended breach of these rules; for example, resulting from the nature and location of establishment of investors – that is, there is no ‘motive test’ that can be used to say that no tax benefit was being sought, and the breach of the rules is just an accident of the composition of the investor population.
+The rules relating to entities target similar issues.
+These new rules mean that a lot more work needs to go into assessing whether there is an unintended breach; for example, resulting from the nature and location of establishment of investors – that is, there is no ‘motive test’ that can be used to say that no tax benefit was being sought, and the breach of the rules is just an accident of the composition of the investor population.

 The incumbent government is vocally in favour of private equity, which it sees as one of the pillars of growth for the country.
 We have seen Luxembourg grow as a location for investment funds over the years, and it has been for many years the second largest location for investment funds globally, after the United States.
 Historically, this position was based on retail funds, but now the alternative funds sector is similar in size to the retail sector in terms of assets under management.